pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/stack.md

 ---
-title: "Stacks"
+title: "Intro to Pulumi: Stacks"
-meta_desc: An in depth look at Pulumi Stacks and their usage.
+meta_desc: Every Pulumi program is deployed to a stack and a project can have as many stacks as you need.
+Learn more about Pulumi stacks and how to use them.
 menu:
   intro:
     parent: concepts